-Though Buhle portrays himself as a politically moderate historian who is fully cognizant of the atrocities committed in the name of radical ideologies like communism, his work is replete with condemnations of communism's foes.
-Typical was a 1994 article for the Radical History Review, wherein Buhle expressed his disdain for the anti-Communist President Harry Truman.
+Buhle's historical work is replete with condemnations of Communism's foes.
+Typical was a 1994 article he wrote for the Radical History Review, wherein the professor made clear his disdain for the anti-Communist President Harry Truman.
 Pronouncing Truman “America's Stalin,” Buhle proceeded to register his opinion that “when the judgment of the twentieth century's second half is made, every American president will be seen as a jerk.
 After Truman, Nixon yields only to Reagan—still another Truman heir—as the jerkiest of all.”
-Buhle vouchsafes equally derisive treatment to Cold Warriors like Senator Henry “Scoop” Jackson, who is introduced in Buhle's writings as a hard-line ideologue and “weapons lobbyist.”
+Buhle was equally derisive toward Cold Warriors like Senator Henry “Scoop” Jackson, whom he described as a hard-line ideologue and “weapons lobbyist.”

-Buhle calls his approach "radical history."
-In a 2001 essay for the Radical History Review, entitled “Reflections of an Old New Leftist," he explained that this is the school of history that disavows the “distorted” account of U.S history—reducible for Buhle to a chronicle of “dead generals, presidents, and bankers"—in favor of, for instance, “the history of popular music from folk to jazz or rhythm and blues," which, according to Buhle, held out the possibility of bringing "together minority lives with rebelliousness.”
+In his 2001 Radical History Review essay entitled “Reflections of an Old New Leftist,” Buhle explained that his approach to history disavowed the “distorted” account of America's past, reducible for Buhle to a chronicle of “dead generals, presidents, and bankers.”
+Instead, Buhle focused on the activities and interests of the proverbial everyman—such as, for instance, “the history of popular music from folk to jazz or rhythm and blues.”
+According to Buhle, themes like this held out the possibility of “[bringing] together minority lives with rebelliousness.”

-A suitably radical history, in Buhle's telling, was one that strove to disabuse students of any sympathy for free-market capitalism: “Our task is to use all means available to combat the global race to the bottom (and toward ecological hell); to help students, colleagues, and the public understand that capitalism's much-vaunted 'progress' endangers everything we hold dear.”
-Toward this end, Buhle urged likeminded professors not only to dispense radical politics in the classroom but to play an active role in fomenting student radicalism on campus: “Professorial support and sponsorship of radical activities on campus is elementary, even if time-consuming,” he wrote.
+A suitably radical history, in Buhle's telling, was one that strove to disabuse students of any sympathy for free-market capitalism: “Our task,” he said, “is to use all means available to combat the global race to the bottom (and toward ecological hell); to help students, colleagues, and the public understand that capitalism's much-vaunted 'progress' endangers everything we hold dear.”
+Toward this end, Buhle urged likeminded professors not only to dispense radical politics in the classroom, but to play an active role in fomenting student radicalism on campus: “Professorial support and sponsorship of radical activities on campus is elementary, even if time-consuming,” he wrote.

-As the historians Harvey Klehr and John Earl Haynes observed in a 2002 essay in The New Criterion, Buhle’s Encyclopedia is prone to adduce sources that offer no supporting evidence for historically untenable claims.
-An example cited by the authors was Buhle's spurious assertion, made in the Encyclopedia, that American Communists fought en masse in the Israeli War for Independence.
+Historians Harvey Klehr and John Earl Haynes have described Buhle as a “revisionist” historian vis-à-vis American communism.
+In a 2002 essay in The New Criterion, they observed that Buhle’s Encyclopedia was prone to adduce sources that offered no supporting evidence for historically untenable claims.
+An example cited by the authors was Buhle's spurious assertion, made in the Encyclopedia, that American Communists “played a prominent role” in “the shipment of arms and assorted war materials to the new state of Israel” during the latter's 1948 War for Independence.